Charles J. Phillips

 Zachary D. Griffith

 In his spare time, he is a volunteer tour guide at the Reading-area Mid-Atlantic Air Museum, one of the largest privately owned aviation museums in the country.
-He also enjoys spending time with his wife, two dogs, and his family.
+He also enjoys spending time with his wife, daughter, two dogs, and his family.

 RECOGNITION